 Figure 7.11.2.2-1: Reference architecture for client-driven selection of stream variants or delivery paths based on energy characteristics in the generalised Media Delivery System

-The core principle of this architecture is to leverage the existing method for collecting and exposing energy-related characteristics, as already outlined in Solution #5 of Clause 7.6.
+The core principle of this architecture is to leverage the existing method for collecting and exposing energy-related characteristics, as already outlined in Solution #5 (see clause 7.6).
 Additionally, it extends this approach by enabling the Media Client to select stream variants or delivery paths based on this information.

 The solution is reusing functions already defined for collection and exposure of energy-related information:

-- The Energy Information AF
+- The Energy Information AF.

-- The Energy Information Collector
+- The Energy Information Collector.

 In the generalised architecture, the Energy Information Collector is integrated in the Media Client, more specifically in the Media Session Handler which communicates with the Media Access Function also part of the Media Client:

-- Media Client: A UE internal function dedicated to Media Delivery comprising:
+- Media Client: A UE-internal function dedicated to Media Delivery comprising:

-- Media Session Handler: An entity on the UE that communicates with the Media AF in order to establish, control and support the delivery of a media session.
+- Media Session Handler: An entity on the UE that communicates with the Media AF in order to establish, control and support the delivery of a media delivery session.